kagg-design/woof-by-category/readme.txt

 3. Plugins filters (Size and Weight) on a "Quisquam" category page.

 == Changelog ==

+= 2.6 =
+* Added filter to use additional product taxonomies, not product_cat only

 = 2.5.1 =
 * Fixed php warning in woof_sort_terms_before_out_filter().